Governor to pardon Plessy, of ‘separate but equal’ ruling

 Associated Press

-The Plessy v Ferguson case went to the U.S. Supreme Court, which ushered in a half-century of laws calling for “separate but equal” accommodations that kept Black people in segregated schools, housing, theaters and other venues.
+The Plessy v Ferguson case went to the U.S. Supreme Court, which ushered in a half-century of laws imposing “separate but equal” accommodations that kept Black people in segregated schools, housing, theaters and other venues.

 Gov. John Bel Edwards scheduled the pardon ceremony for a spot near where Plessy was arrested in 1892 for breaking a Louisiana law requiring Black people to ride in cars that the law described as “equal but separate” from those for white customers.
 The date is close to the 125th anniversary of Plessy’s guilty plea in New Orleans.

-Relatives of both Plessy and the judge who convicted him are slated to be at the ceremony.
+Relatives of both Plessy and the judge who imposed his punishment were expected to attend.

 It spotlights New Orleans as the cradle of the civil rights movement, said Keith Plessy, whose great-great-grandfather was Plessy’s cousin — Homer Plessy had no children.